-6.6.1 Quantification and Characterization of All Major Sources of Nutrient Contributions
+6.6.1 Quantification and Characterization of Major Sources of Nutrient Contributions

-Existing scientific information concerning algal growth dynamics, applicable scientific data specific to the region, locally collected data from the waterbody, and features of the point source effluent(s) and the nonpoint sources may all be used to quantify and characterize the nutrient sources and loads in the watershed.
+To the extent feasible, existing scientific information concerning algal growth dynamics, applicable scientific data specific to the region, locally collected data from the waterbody, and features of the point source effluent(s) and the nonpoint sources should all be used to quantify and characterize the nutrient sources and loads in the watershed.
 Consideration should be given to the magnitude and extent of nonpoint source nutrients already in the receiving waterbody and the degree to which the point source(s) alone can reduce concentrations below algal growth saturation concentrations.
-Saturating phosphorus concentrations in rivers and streams are low (5-30 μ g/L) and considerable reduction in TP may be necessary to achieve controlling concentrations.
+Saturating phosphorus concentrations in rivers and streams are low (5-30 $\mu$ g/L) and considerable reduction in TP may be necessary to achieve controlling concentrations.